m3g/PDBTools.jl/docs/src/mvalue.md

 ```@example mvalue
 mvalue(cAB, cA_free, "urea"; sel="chain A", model=MoeserHorinek)
 ```
-where the `tot` field is positive, indicating that exposing the cofactor binding surface is slightly favorable in urea.
+where the `tot` field is negative, indicating that exposing the cofactor binding surface is slightly favorable in urea.

 By contrast, in a cosolvent that tends to promote protein aggregation, we have:
 ```@example mvalue